See below for some common Garda recruitment FAQ's.

 To be eligible for selection as a Trainee, an applicant must:

-(a) obtained an Irish Leaving Certificate with a grade D3 minimum in five subjects at Ordinary Level*
+(a) have obtained an Irish Leaving Certificate with a grade D3 or O6 minimum in five subjects at Ordinary Level*, or

-(b) hold a Level 5 Certificate (Major award) on the National Framework of Qualifications (NFQ),
+(b) hold a minimum of a Level 5 Major award (120 Credits) on the National Framework of Qualifications (NFQ), or

 (c) hold a recognised qualification (at Level 5 or greater), deemed comparable to the above in terms of both level and volume of learning as determined by Quality and Qualifications Ireland (QQI)